Fantom-Factory/afFancordion/readme.md

 **Commands** are special links in the *specification* that drive the test, specifying input and verifying output.

+See [What is TDD, BDD & ATDD?](http://assertselenium.com/2012/11/05/difference-between-tdd-bdd-atdd/) for the differences between *Test Driven* Development, *Behaviour Driven* Development & *Acceptance Test Driven* Development.

 ## Usage

+### Run as Fantom Class

 Any Fantom class annotated with the [@Fixture](http://repo.status302.com/doc/afFancordion/Fixture.html) facet can be run as a Fancordion fixture.
-Just pass it into `FancordionRunner.runFixture()`:
+To run it, just pass it into `FancordionRunner.runFixture()`:

 ```
 using afFancordion